Welcome to my first blog income report! That’s right and now it’s time for me to share how I made $631.19 in December 2020 whilst working full-time.

 Blog hosting with Bluehost

-This is the hosting provider I use and recommend; you can get started for as little as $3.95/month.
+This is the hosting provider I use and recommend; you can get started for as little as $3.95/month with this link.
 In addition to the free Cloudflare CDN integration, when you sign up for one of their plans, they’ll include your domain name registration for free for the first year.
 If you run into any problems, their support staff is also some of the best I’ve come across, resolving any issues very quickly.

 They also have a one-click WordPress integration, meaning you can start your blog without having to worry about technical things like your server settings.